GCDigitalFellows/hypo_workshop/lessons.md

 If you want to give your students some guidelines for annotating, send them these [Annotation tips for Students](https://web.hypothes.is/annotation-tips-for-students/).
 This article goes through how to make an annotation, what to pay attention to, and how to make annotations contribute to the reading (rather than summarize the reading).
 There's also technical information for students who want a little tutorial on how to use the annotation sidebar.

-# Up and Running with H
+# Up and Running with Hypothesis

 ## Creating an Account on hypothesis